 Housing options in Canberra

-Improved provision of accessible and well-designed housing for people with disability is a key priority area under the National Disability Strategy 2010-2020.
+Improved provision of accessible and well-designed housing for people with disability is a key priority area under Australia's Disability Strategy.

 Having somewhere to live encompasses more than just bricks and mortar; it is a key factor in community participation and connectedness.
 Adequate housing is not only important for economic security, but also for physical and mental wellbeing, independence and identity.
 The security of owning or renting your home provides freedom of choice and is the basis for social and economic participation in our community.

 There is evidence, however, that people with disability experience substantial barriers in finding a place to live, particularly in the private market.
 People with disability and their families want to have the choice to live in their own home in safety, with control over who they live with, and where they live.
 The challenge is to combine these goals with the supply of affordable accessible housing.